iot-edge-foundation/iot-edge-beerlift/README.md

 *Note*: Enjoy the show.

-### Direct Method - FirstEmptySpot
+### Direct Method - FindEmptySlot

 No JSON body needed to be send.

-Returns the first empty spot (1-16) where no bottle is placed.
+Returns the first empty slot (1-16) where no bottle is placed.

-If all spots are occupied, it returns 0.
+If all slots are occupied, it returns 0.

-It also flashes the LED at the empty spot found.
+It also flashes the LED at the empty slot found.

 Response: